Some of Fox News’s Trump supporters now declare his political career is ‘done’

 “I don’t know if that’s the best idea given all of this, but I do think that we are going to need a leader that is Trump-like,” she said.
 “I think we’re going to need someone who is unapologetically and unabashedly conservative, America-first, patriotic, whoever that may be.
 I hope that they rise from the ashes and take on this challenge, because we certainly need a leader, many leaders right now.”

-On Wednesday night, Fox News senior political analyst Brit Hume also predicted Trump’s political demise during an interview with anchor Bret Baier.
+On Wednesday night, Fox News senior political analyst Brit Hume also predicted Trump’s political demise during a conversation with anchor Bret Baier.

-Referencing Trump’s less hardcore supporters as “everyday Republicans,” Hume said that “I think those people now almost certainly have deserted him” in the wake of the violence.
+Referencing Trump’s less hardcore supporters as “everyday Republicans,” Hume said, “I think those people now almost certainly have deserted him” in the wake of the violence.

 “Trump’s post-election conduct, I think, has split him off from about half, maybe more than that, of his voting base,” Hume added.
 “If the election was held tonight he’d lose by far more than he lost the last time.
 And I don’t think they’ll be around for any effort by Trump to be elected again four years from now.”